- December 13, 2015

 - An example of a low quality web page.
 Manufacturer product descriptions are often copy and pasted across numerous websites and have a hard time ranking due to low quality.

 A Panda penalty could also be affecting your site if traffic has steadily declined over a long period of time.
 If your website was averaging 900 unique visits a day a year ago, but has since dropped to only 650 unique visits, it could be the cause of a Panda penalty.
-Sometimes updates are to blame for that kind of gradual decrease; you can find out by comparing the timing of past updates with dips in your website’s traffic.
+Sometimes updates are to blame for that kind of gradual decrease; you can find out by comparing the timing of past updates with dips in your website’s traffic (use this tool).

 How to recover from a Panda penalty.